jortsmoder/wikiofdark.art/docs/index.md

 #### Laser Hair Removal

-This is more peramanent than other methods, and involves damaging your hair follicles with lasers.
-Typical is to do ~8 sessions spaced apart by 4 weeks.
-Depends a lot on skin type and hair colour.
-Dark hair + light skin works the best.
+This is more peramanent than other methods.
+It involves shining very high intensity light at your skin to damage your hair follicles with lasers.
+Typical starter pack is to do ~8 sessions spaced apart by 4 weeks (though for many it takes much longer, 12-20 sessions).
+Quality of results depends a lot on skin type and hair colour.
+Generally, dark hair + light skin works the best.

 Still requires top ups after the 8 sessions.